mixer/developer-docs/pages/01.guides/03.core/04.AdBreaks/doc.md

-# Ad-Break Trigger API (Coming Soon)
+# Ad-Break Trigger API (Beta)

-## This Feature is coming Soon!

 **Trigger an ad-break on a channel.** Ad-break includes a single ad up to 30s long.
-Ad-break can be triggered up to 2 times every 15 minutes (see error below).
+Ad-break can be triggered up to 2 times every 15 minutes (see errors below).
 Ad-Break can only be run on an online channel.
 Ad-Break is not supported during co-streams or while hosting a channel.

 ## Endpoint